Skip to content

 "min_amount": <int|null>,

-"max_amount": <int|null>
+"max_amount": <int|null>,

 }

-min_amount and max_amount indicate the minimum and maximum amount for an operation of this method-unit pair.
+min_amount and max_amount indicate the minimum and maximum amount for an operation of this method-unit pair. amountless signals if the backed supports paying an amountless invoice.

 Example MeltMethodSetting: